 Before the cold winter months come, winterize your house with these smart tips.
-Not only will you stay extra warm this summer, these tips will save you money on heating bills!
+Not only will you stay extra warm this summer, but these tips will also save you money on heating bills!

 1. Switch Fan Directions

 Hot air rises, right?
-Turning the fan clockwise will bring the heat that has elevated to the celling down while pulling cool air up.
+Turning the fan clockwise will bring the heat that has elevated to the ceiling down while pulling cool air up.

 2. Improve Homes Insulation

 Maybe you’ve been putting this off for a while, but you know it will help for a warmer winter!
 Time to insulate your home properly.

 You’ll mainly want to focus on the attic.
 This Old House has great suggestions here to get the most out of insulating your attic.

 Insulating your pipes will prevent water from freezing in them.
 Foam pipe insulation seems to be a popular product people use to do this, and if your pipes are on an outside wall, look into heat tape that can be installed easily.
 You can find these at your local hardware store or home center.

 Look for any cracks in your basement walls.
 Most of the time you can fill them in yourself.
 Most minor cracks can be filled in with a caulking gun and the proper sealant.

 If the crack is longer and lining up with a crack on your basement floor, call a professional to check out the deeper issue.